vjelic/hipCaffe-glog-fork/README.md

 [![Build Status](https://travis-ci.org/BVLC/caffe.svg?branch=master)](https://travis-ci.org/BVLC/caffe)
 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](LICENSE)

+**Deprication Notice:**
+* ROCm Component: hipCaffe
+* Last version of ROCm which officially supported this component: ROCm 1.9
+* Reason for dropping support: Lack of community interest.

 Caffe is a deep learning framework made with expression, speed, and modularity in mind.
 It is developed by the Berkeley Vision and Learning Center ([BVLC](http://bvlc.eecs.berkeley.edu)) and community contributors.